BennyStrobes/PA-h2/README.md

 - ${E_var_file} is the absolute path to a covariate file with a single binary covariate (encoded {0, 1}; in same format as TensorQTL [example](https://github.com/broadinstitute/tensorqtl/blob/master/example/data/GEUVADIS.445_samples.covariates.txt), but with only a single covariate).
 - ${plink2-per-chrom-stem} is the absolute path to the stem of a plink2 file.
 For example: ${plink2-per-chrom-stem}"22.pgen" is the corresponding pgen file for chromosome 22.
 - ${output_stem} is the absolute path to output files.
 PA-h2 makes two output files: ${output_stem}"_PA_H2_summary.txt" and ${output_stem}"_standard_interaction_h2_summary.txt"
+- ${gene_list_file} is the absolute path to a file containing the list of genes to restrict the analysis to (optional; defaults to "none", which runs on all genes).
+The file has a header line followed by one gene per line, where the first (tab-delimited) column contains the gene identifier (matching the gene_id column of ${expression_bed_file}).
+No need for multiple columns, but if there are multiple then the first one will be used.
+Both the main analysis and the permutation are restricted to these genes.

 Some notes: